pekrau/MolScript/README.md

 MolScript has for a long time been a standard tool in the biomolecular structural sciences.
-This is reflected by the fact that the paper describing it appears as number 82 in the list of the feature article ["The Top 100 Papers.
+This is reflected by the fact that the paper describing it appears as number 82 in the list of the Nature feature article ["The Top 100 Papers.
 Nature explores the most-cited research of all time"](http://www.nature.com/news/the-top-100-papers-1.16224) by Richard Van Noorden, Brendan Maher & Regina Nuzzo published [30 Oct